 Strategic focus on digital and service innovations for conveying solutions

-Customer-centricity as main driver for unified branding
+Customer-centricity is the main driver for unified branding

-“We deliver world class and innovative products and services that contribute to the business of our partners worldwide,” added Dr. Michael Hofmann, at Continental responsible for key account management and marketing for conveying solutions.
+“We deliver world-class and innovative products and services that contribute to the business of our partners worldwide”, added Dr. Michael Hofmann, at Continental responsible for key account management and marketing for conveying solutions.
 “In the past, we had a line-up of different brands and product lines.
-We are now simplifying our world class portfolio to provide our global markets easier and faster access to our entire product line-up.
+We are now simplifying our world-class portfolio to provide our global markets easier and faster access to our entire product line-up.
 This includes Continental’s outstanding know-how, technology, innovation and research and development resources, global production and service network.”
-As one of the leading experts for conveying solutions Continental is offering customers worldwide the most complete and advanced product, technology, and service portfolio for all construction, mining and bulk material handling applications.
+As one of the leading experts for conveying solutions, Continental is offering customers worldwide the most complete and advanced product, technology, and service portfolio for all construction, mining and bulk material handling applications.
 Continental businesses build on an experience of almost 150 years in high-performance conveyor belts.

 As a global technology company, Continental is well equipped to serve its customer needs, no matter where in the world they operate: In 2019 for example, Continental installed the world’s strongest conveyor belt, an ST 10 000, in the world’s largest copper mine in Chuquicamata, Chile.
 Europe’s longest conveyor belt for a cement factory was built by Continental and Techmi in Montalieu, France.
 The endless belt is about 8 miles long with twists and turns on the head and tail of the system to run parallel to the loaded belt on the return.